Equity Release Companies to Avoid

-In this article, we summarise the different types of equity release options, describe how they work and explain who they are most suitable for depending on the applicant’s specific circumstances.
-We also look into the advantages and disadvantages of equity release and provide guidance on how to identify the companies you need to avoid.
+In this article, we summarise the different types of equity release options and provide guidance on how to identify the equity release companies you need to avoid.

 Types of equity release

 There are two types of equity release:

 A lifetime mortgage is a form of equity release where the homeowner retains ownership of the property.
 The mortgage capital and interest is then repaid when the homeowner passes away or enters long-term care.

 Typically, with a lifetime mortgage, you borrow up to 50% of the property value and are able to live in the property until you die, or the property is sold if you move into long-term care.
 This type of equity release is the most commonly used.

 A home reversion plan involves selling a portion or the entirety of the property to a provider while allowing the individual to still live in the home.